OpenRiskNet/workshop/OntologyWorkshop/README.md

 ### Acknowledgments

-This workshop is developed with funding from the OpenRiskNet (project

-, but also leverages from efforst from NanoCommons (project...) and Scholia (project...)
+This workshop is developed within OpenRiskNet with funding from European Commission within Horizon2020 EINFRA-22-2016 Programme under grant agreement nº 731075, but also leverages from efforts by NanoCommons with funding from European Union Horizon 2020 Programme (H2020) under grant agreement nº 731032, and Scholia which funding from the Alfred P. Sloan Foundation under grant

 ---